cockroachdb/docs/src/current/v21.2/deploy-app-gcr.md

 ## Step 3.
 Create a database

 1. If you haven't already, [download the CockroachDB binary](install-cockroachdb.html).
-1. Start the [built-in SQL shell](cockroach-sql.html) using the connection string you got from the {{ site.data.products.db }} Console earlier:
+1. Start the [built-in SQL shell](cockroach-sql.html) using the connection string you got from the CockroachDB {{ site.data.products.cloud }} Console earlier:

     {% include_cached copy-clipboard.html %}
     ~~~ shell